-We assessed the influence of several site characteristics and demographic factors (described above; see Table S2) on allelic richness (RA) and on genetic differentiation (site-specific FST) in the four species, but also on genotypic richness (RG) in the selfing A. marmorata and D. surinamense.
+We assessed the influence of several site characteristics, the mating system and demographic factors (described above; see Table S2) on allelic richness (RA) and on genetic differentiation (site-specific FST) in the four species, but also on genotypic richness (RG) in the selfing A. marmorata and D. surinamense.
 The site characteristics were size, vegetation cover, connectivity, stability and density of favorable habitats, and the demographic factors were invasion age and long-term population size.
 Given that our first genetic sampling was performed in 2007, we used the value per site of these variables over the 2001-2007 period (averaged for those variables for which we got a value per year; Table S5).
+The spatial distribution of two variables, averaged over years, is provided in Table S1.
 Because environmental data were missing, the following populations were excluded from the analyses: Sainte Rose (Basse-Terre) for P. acuta, Ravine Vinty (Basse-Terre) for A. marmorata and Pointe des Chateaux (Grande-Terre) for D. depressissimum.